WHAT IS

 Most doctors have almost no training on sarcoidosis and lack the tools to manage treatment effectively over time.
 The measures that do exist don’t capture what’s most meaningful for patients, like fatigue or ability to work.

 While the exact causes of sarcoidosis are unknown, research suggests that inflammatory pathways are likely a driving force.
-We are working to better understand these pathways and find promising targets for future medicines, which could redefine the standard of care and help us take back control from this devastating disease.
+We are working to better understand these pathways and find promising targets for future medicines, which could redefine the standard of care.